petersaj/AP_histology/README.md

 - probe_ccf.trajectory_coords: the 3D CCF coordinates of the probe trajectory

 ## Major change log
+2023-11-02 - Created menu GUI for easier interfacing and re-structured code
 - probe_ccf.trajectory_areas: the annotated CCF areas for each point
 - probe_ccf.probe_depths: the relative depth of the probe to that point (e.g. 0 is the top towards headstage of the probe and ~3840 is the tip of the probe).
 Note that this is reversed from the standard Kilosort output, which from 0 = tip to 3840 = top towards headstage.